Gbagyi

 Cultural Significance

-The language encapsulates a heritage of peace, agricultural prowess, and artistic pottery, famously symbolized by the legendary potter Ladi Kwali.
+Encapsulates a heritage of profound peace, agricultural prowess, and artistic pottery.

 Common Phrases